BY LAWS 3/12/2019

 (c) The National Secretary will accept the names of the nominated National and Vice Chairperson between March 1 and June 1 of the election year.

-(d) On the first day of the Reunion, the National Secretary will turn over to the Nominating Chairperson a sealed package of the Nominees, which will thereby become the property of the Nominating Committee.
+(d) The National Secretary will turn over to the Nominating Chairperson a sealed package of the Nominees, which will thereby become the property of the Nominating Committee.

 (e) The Nominating Committee and Sergeant at Arms will confirm the eligibility of persons entering at the door.

 Section 4.
-Nominations for National Chairperson and National Vice Chairperson can be made from the floor of the business meeting of an election year, provided they meet the criteria qualifications.
+In the absence of nominations per By Laws chapter II , article I, section 3 c, nominations for National Chairperson and National Vice Chairperson can be made from the floor of the business meeting of an election year, provided they meet the criteria qualifications.

 Criteria for eligible candidates are: